LeSnake04/Website/content/src/about_me.md

 # LeSnake

-I am a 19 year old student from Germany and will start traing soon.
+I am a 19-year-old student from Germany and will start my apprenticeship soon.

 My interests are Coding, Linux and Gaming.

-I am also am active in the Linux ecosystem and also manage aur und flatpak packages.
+I am also am active in the Linux ecosystem and also manage AUR and flatpak packages.

 While I did python projects in the past, I now focus on rust projects.